-Save as disclosed in this prospectus:
+Save as disclosed in this document:

-- (a) none of the Directors, Supervisors or chief executive of our Company has any interest or short positions in the Shares, underlying Shares or debentures of our Company or any associated corporation (within the meaning of Part XV of the SFO) which will have to be notified to us and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests and short positions which he is taken or deemed to have under such provisions of the SFO) or which will be required, pursuant to section 352 of the SFO, to be entered into the register referred to in that section, or which will be required to be notified to us and the Stock Exchange pursuant to the Model Code, in each case once our H Shares are listed; - (b) none of our Directors or Supervisors nor any of the parties listed in "Other Information Consents of Experts" in this Appendix has any direct or indirect interest in the promotion of our Company, or in any assets which within the two years immediately preceding the date of this prospectus, have been acquired or disposed of by or leased to any member of our Group, or are proposed to be acquired or disposed of by or leased to any member of our Group; - (c) none of our Directors or Supervisors is a director or employee of a company which is expected to have an interest in the Shares falling to be disclosed to the Company and the Stock Exchange under the provisions of Divisions 2 and 3 of Part XV of the SFO once the H Shares are listed on the Stock Exchange; - (d) none of our Directors or Supervisors nor any of the parties listed in "Other Information Consents of Experts" in this Appendix, is materially interested in any contract or arrangement subsisting at the date of this prospectus which is significant in relation to the business of our Group taken as a whole; - (e) save for the Underwriting Agreements, none of the parties listed in "Other Information Consents of Experts" in this Appendix: - (i) is interested legally or beneficially in any of our Shares or any shares of any of our subsidiaries; or - (ii) has any right or option (whether legally enforceable or not) to subscribe for or to nominate persons to subscribe securities in any member of our Group; - (f) none of the Directors, Supervisors, their respective associates or Shareholders of our Company (who is interested in more than 5% of the issued share capital of our Company) has any interests in any of our top five suppliers and top five customers; and - (g) none of the Directors is interested in any business (other than the business of our Group) which competes or is likely to compete, directly or indirectly, with our business.
+- (a) none of the Directors, Supervisors or chief executive of our Company has any interest or short positions in the Shares, underlying Shares or debentures of our Company or any associated corporation (within the meaning of Part XV of the SFO) which will have to be notified to us and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests and short positions which he is taken or deemed to have under such provisions of the SFO) or which will be required, pursuant to section 352 of the SFO, to be entered into the register referred to in that section, or which will be required to be notified to us and the Stock Exchange pursuant to the Model Code, in each case once our Shares are listed; - (b) none of our Directors or Supervisors nor any of the parties listed in "Other Information Consents of Experts" in this Appendix has any direct or indirect interest in the promotion of our Company, or in any assets which have within the two years immediately preceding the date of this document, been acquired or disposed of by or leased to any member of our Group, or are proposed to be acquired or disposed of by or leased to any member of our Group;

+- (c) none of our Directors or Supervisors is a director or employee of a company which is expected to have an interest in the Shares falling to be disclosed to the Company and the Stock Exchange under the provisions of Divisions 2 and 3 of Part XV of the SFO once the Shares are listed on the Stock Exchange; - (d) none of our Directors or Supervisors nor any of the parties listed in "Other Information Consents of Experts" in this Appendix, is materially interested in any contract or arrangement subsisting at the date of this document which is significant in relation to the business of our Group taken as a whole; - (e) save for the Underwriting Agreements, none of the parties listed in "Other Information Consents of Experts" in this Appendix: - (i) is interested legally or beneficially in any of our Shares or any shares of any of our subsidiaries; or - (ii) has any right or option (whether legally enforceable or not) to subscribe for or to nominate persons to subscribe securities in any member of our Group; - (f) none of the Directors or Supervisors has any existing or proposed service contracts with any member of our Group (excluding contracts expiring or determinable by the employer within one year without payment of compensation (other than statutory compensation)); and - (g) none of the Directors, Supervisors, their respective associates or Shareholders of our Company is interested in more than 5% of the issued share capital of our Company has any interests in the five largest customers.

-D. OTHER INFORMATION
+E. OTHER INFORMATION